 Master Raul Landaeta and Cuatro player Adrian Toro present this course with all the basic information about the Parang Genre. they will guide you through the most basic rhythms you need to know to play the Parang and show you the basic melodies and progressions used in Parang songs.

-Raul Landaeta studied the Cuatro with Fredy Reyna in Caracas and has appeared in a number of stages world wide.
-He’s residing in Trinidad & Tobago and actively engages in Parang activities, giving private courses and classes, masterclasses and concerts in the island.
+Raul Landaeta studied the Cuatro with Fredy Reyna in Caracas and has appeared in a number of stages worldwide.
+He’s residing in Trinidad u0026amp; Tobago and actively engages in Parang activities, giving private courses and classes, masterclasses and concerts on the island.